 Summer is fast approaching.
-After an unexpected spring spent in lockdown, you’re probably all too ready to break out your lounge chair and soak up some sunshine with a book in hand.
+After an unexpected year spent in lockdown, you’re probably all too ready to break out your lounge chair and soak up some sunshine with a book in hand.
 While the rules and regulations put into place during COVID-19 might have put a damper on your original summer plans, a book (or ten) can be a fun way to escape, adventure and learn.

 Why not make reading a game with a reading challenge?